GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/2=Legendary Spells (33) .md

 **At Higher Tiers**: Each tier beyond its minimum can grant the initial attack a +1 bonus or increase the explosion radius by 1 yard.

-**Critical Failure**: You have offended Alekard in some way.
+**Critical Failure**: You have offended Alucard in some way.
 You are subject to a necrotic attack, fire attack, and radiant attack.
 For each of these attacks, you may choose to take on a level of fatigue to ignore the attack before it is rolled.

-#### Alekard's Syphoning Strike
+#### Alucard's Syphoning Strike

 **Minimum Tier**: 2